 3. Confidentiality.
 Discussions with companies sometimes are best managed by entering into a Confidential Disclosure Agreement with the company.
 UMII will prepare and negotiate a topic-specific CDA covering you and anyone else from the university in your engagement with a company.
 If your industry contact sends you a CDA or similar agreement, simply forward it to UMII to be carefully reviewed and executed on behalf of UMass—never sign confidentiality agreements yourself.

 4. Preparing the Research Proposal.
-Once discussions have reached a certain point, supply UMII with a Statement of Work and a budget (prepared in coordination with your department business staff), and we will work with the company to negotiate a proposal for sponsored research, which is reviewed by OGCA.
-The Research Business Manager Network (RBMNet) can provide budget and proposal support.
+Once discussions have reached a certain point, supply UMII with a Statement of Work and a budget (prepared in coordination with your department business staff), and we will work with the company to negotiate a proposal for sponsored research, which is reviewed by the Office of Pre-Award Services (OPAS).
+OPAS pre-award research administrators can also provide provide budget and proposal support upon request.
 All industry-related research agreements are signed by UMII on behalf of the University.

 6. Export Control.
 The University examines proposed industry-related projects for compliance with U.S. export control laws and regulations.
 In a small number of cases, faculty are assisted by the Office of Research Compliance in preparing a technology control plan to address export control concerns.
 UMII appreciates faculty cooperation in navigating the export control landscape during the proposal process.